SuneelChatla/CMPTree/README.md

-# CMP Distribution
-Conway-Maxwell-Poisson MOB tree and Boost Model
+#Conway-Maxwell-Poisson MOB tree and Boost Model

 The files contain routines to fit CMPMOB trees and CMPBoost models.
 The arguments are similar for both functions.